-In the beginning, we were an ex-Google / Twitter / Microsoft / SendGrid team building the most advanced marketing automation platform.
-Since then, we’ve only fortified our engineering team further.
+In the beginning, we were an ex-Google /Twitter/Microsoft /SendGrid team building the most advanced marketing automation platform.
+Since then, we’ve only fortified our engineering team further especially with the addition of our VP of Engineering, Harold Giménez, who was at Heroku prior to joining Iterable.
 Our most senior engineers were previously founders and co-founders of other startups, helped build the initial product at Salesforce, or managed hundreds of engineers at large companies.
 Today, they are all part of the Iterable family focusing on programming and bringing yet another company to success.
 We also have incredible talent outside of engineering, including our CMO Stephanie Robotham who was previously the VP of Marketing at Optimizely and Senior Director at Heroku.

 We are also a very cash flow efficient business.
 In our early days, Andrew and I (Justin) had to be very mindful in how we spent our money because it wasn’t easy for us to initially raise funding.
 Three rounds and 4 years later, we’re doing really well but still maintain the same discipline we had in the beginning in how we spend our money.
 We are dedicated to building the best product possible and we want to make sure we control our own destiny.
-Today, we have 8+ years of runway and believe we have the right investors, the right advisors, and most importantly, the right people on our team to continue growing on this exciting trajectory (we were recently ranked #1 on SaaS1000).
+Today, we have 8+ years of runway and believe we have the right investors, the right advisors, and most importantly, the right people on our team to continue growing on this exciting trajectory (we have have been featured multiple times on the SaaS1000).